harish3110/through-tinted-lenses/_posts/2020-03-28-Relearning how to learn deep.md

 Being quarantined, I find this time to be the best opportunity to start my blog by delving into depths of this fantastic deep-learning library!

 The course is currently private but will made public and free for all like all courses by fast.ai.
 Until then and hopefully even then, I hope I can help wade students through the mazes of Deep Learning, Fast.ai style!
 So let's get into it!

+In my upcoming blog [post](https://harish3110.github.io/through-tinted-lenses/fastai/classification/2020/03/28/Getting-started-with-Fastai-V2.html), i'll provide an introduction to the fastai v2 library and build an image classifier on a well-known dataset.

 ---